freeCodeCamp/guide/README.md

 - unnecessary adverbs
 - words that have more common equivalents

 The Hemingway App will assign a “grade level” for your writing.
 You should aim for a grade level of 6.
-Another tool available is the [De-Jargonizer](http://scienceandpublic.com/), originally designed for scientific communication but may be helpful in using less specialized words too soon.
+Another tool available is the [De-Jargonizer](http://scienceandpublic.com/), originally designed for scientific communication but might help avoid overspecialized wording.

 Also, there's a community of support from a whole team of contributors, whom you can bounce ideas off of and ask for input on your writing.
 Stay active in the [contributors chat room](https://gitter.im/freecodecamp/contributors) and ask lots of questions.